zinaleeHQ/project-vista/README.md

 ### Live Interactive Simulation

-The governance rules above aren't just documented — they're running in [a working demo](https://zinaleeHQ.github.io/project-vista/dashboard/).
-Built with v0.dev for the frontend, Claude as system-architecture collaborator on the KPI and governance model, Gemini for deployment support, hosted on GitHub Pages.
+The governance rules above aren't just documented — they're running in [a working demo](https://zinaleeHQ.github.io/project-vista/dashboard/) that exemplifies Heterogeneous Multi-Agent Orchestration.
+I acted as the human product owner directing an ensemble of specialized AI agents: Claude served as the system-architecture agent for data modeling, v0.dev acted as the front-end execution agent, and Gemini handled the deployment and hosting pipeline on GitHub Pages.

 Toggle between the five stakeholder personas and watch access boundaries filter data in real time.
 Click the info icons on any Red or Amber card to see the actual PM context notes.
 There's also a toggle comparing the raw framework ranking against the PM-sequenced reality, showing the clinical-workflow-before-billing-dashboard override in action — plus you can drag and reorder KPI cards however makes sense to you.